- About NPMA

 Inspecting old construction is equally if not more important than new construction.
 Over time, wood destroying insects can cause serious structural damages to a house, and may go undetected for a long periods.
 HUD’s Single Family Housing Policy Handbook (SF Handbook; HUD Handbook 4000.1) effective October 15, 2019, requires wood destroying insect inspections and proper documentation of existing property if any of the following factors apply:

 Customary to the Area - Local HUD offices can assist in providing guidance on what constitutes “customary to the area.”
-Generally, if your locality is not listed in HUD’s Termite Treatment Exception Area than termites inspection reports will be considered customary to the area and therefore required.
+Generally, if your locality is not listed in HUD’s Termite Treatment Exception Area then termite inspection reports will be considered customary to the area and therefore required.

 Mandated by the state or local jurisdiction - Some states or municipalities mandate that wood destroying insect inspections be performed.